 Advantages

-- Scalable for large enterprise environments
+- Scalable for enterprise analytics

 Disadvantages